ctc-uci/npo-template-merged/client/src/utils/auth/README.md

 ## How To

-1. Update the `authDomain` in your Firebase config
+### 1. Update the `authDomain` in your Firebase config

 ```
 + VITE_FIREBASE_AUTHDOMAIN=localhost:3000
 - VITE_FIREBASE_AUTHDOMAIN=your-project.firebaseapp.com
 ```

-2. Update your Vite config
+### 2. Update your Vite config

-    a.
-Install the Vite SSL plugin: `yarn add -D @vitejs/plugin-basic-ssl`
+First, Install the Vite SSL plugin: `yarn add -D @vitejs/plugin-basic-ssl`

-    b.
-Edit your config as shown below:
+Then, edit your config as shown below:

 ```
 import basicSsl from "@vitejs/plugin-basic-ssl";